We used to do PC Audio. I say that like it’s a bad thing, because it is.

 So just filter it out, right?

 Because filters are less than perfect.
-They don’t filter 100% and they are yet another electrical (or mechanical) component and they impart their own signature on the signal.
+They don’t filter 100% of the noise and 0% of the signal.
+And they are yet another electrical (or mechanical) component which imparts their own signature on the signal.

 How about not making the noise to begin with?